Hélie de Talleyrand-Périgord (cardinal)

 Hélie de Talleyrand-Périgord (1301 – 17 January 1364) was a French cardinal, from one of the most aristocratic families in Périgord, south-west France.
+Hélie became a major figure in the Avignon papacy, and also a diplomat engaged in the negotiations of the Hundred Years' War, having friendships in both English and French royal families.
+In his last months he had been appointed Papal Legate for a crusade against the Turks.

+Family

 Hélie was born at Périgueux, third son of Elias VII, Count of Périgord, and Brunissende of Foix, daughter of Roger Bernard III, comte de Foix.
 His elder brothers were Archambaud (IV), who inherited the County, and Roger-Bernard (who married Eleanor, daughter of Bouchard, Comte de Vendôme); his younger brother was Fortanier, and his sisters were Agnes (who married John of Sicily Duke of Durazzo and de Gravina in 1321), Jeanne (who married Ponce, Seigneur de Castillon), Marguerite (who married Éméric de Lautrec), and Rosemburge (who married Jacques de Lavie, grand-nephew of Pope John XXII).
 As a third son Hélie was destined for an ecclesiastical career.
 His brother, Roger Bernard, too, had an ecclesiastical career, becoming Canon of Lyon.
 But then, the eldest son died, and Roger-Bernard became the Count of Périgord.
-Hélie became a major figure in the Avignon papacy, and also a diplomat engaged in the negotiations of the Hundred Years' War, having friendships in both English and French royal families.
-In his last months he had been appointed Papal Legate for a crusade against the Turks.